Linearizability of Saturated Polynomials: Saturated Polynomials

 \JuliaSaturatedTheorem \begin{proof} The decomposition technique for the case of disconnected Julia sets as employed in the proof of \autoref{thm:KiwiFatouShishikura} shows that it is enough to prove the theorem for the case of polynomials $P$ with connected Julia set.
-By \cite[Proposition 6.9]{McMullen1988} there exists a polynomial $Q$ and a quasiconformal map $\phi: \C \to \C$ with $\phi(J(P))=J(Q))$ and $\phi \circ P = Q \circ \phi$ on $J(P)$, such that $Q$ is rigid on the Fatou set in the following sense.
+In \cite{McMullen1988}*{Proposition 6.9}, McMullen proves the following, using quasiconformal surgery (which in that paper is called ``conformal surgery'') to glue ``rigid models'' into each Fatou component: There exists a polynomial $Q$ and a quasiconformal map $\phi: \C \to \C$ with $\phi(J(P))=J(Q)$ and $\phi \circ P = Q \circ \phi$ on $J(P)$, such that $Q$ is rigid on the Fatou set in the following sense.
 Every periodic Fatou component is either super-attracting, a Siegel disk, or a parabolic petal.
 All critical points in super-attracting basins are periodic, and all critical points in preimages of super-attracting basins are preperiodic.
 All critical points in preimages of Siegel disks are preperiodic.
-Every parabolic basin contains exactly one critical orbit (which is necessarily infinite.)
-The polynomials $P$ and $Q$ have the same number of Siegel cycles, Cremer cycles, and invariant cycles of petals.
-The total number of attracting and super-attracting cycles is also the same, only that $Q$ has no attracting cycles.
-Assuming that $P$ is Julia-saturated, we know that every infinite critical orbit in the Fatou set of $Q$ corresponds to an invariant cycle of petals.
+Every parabolic basin contains exactly one critical orbit tail (which is necessarily infinite.)\footnote{Note that this refers to the whole parabolic basin of a periodic cycle of petals, not just the petals themselves.
+McMullen constructs $Q$ so that there exists a periodic petal $U_0$ with exactly one critical point $c_0$, and that any other component of the parabolic basin has at most one critical point, and so that all these critical points are mapped to $c_0$ by some iterate of $Q$.} The polynomials $P$ and $Q$ have the same number of Siegel cycles, Cremer cycles, and invariant cycles of petals.
+The total number of attracting plus super-attracting cycles is also the same, only that $Q$ has no attracting cycles.
+Assuming that $P$ is Julia-saturated, we know that every infinite critical orbit tail in the Fatou set of $Q$ corresponds to an invariant cycle of petals.
 The number of critical orbits in the Julia set is the same for $P$ and $Q$, and by assumption equals the number of irrationally indifferent cycles of $P$.
 This shows that the total number of infinite critical orbits of $Q$ equals the number of irrationally indifferent cycles plus the number of invariant cycles of petals.
 Since $Q$ has no attracting periodic points, this shows that $\gamma(Q) = n_\infty(Q)$, so $Q$ is saturated.
 By \autoref{thm:SaturatedBrjuno}, every Siegel disk for $Q$ has a Brjuno rotation number, and since rotation numbers of corresponding Siegel disks of $P$ and $Q$ are the same, this shows that all Siegel disks for $P$ have Brjuno rotation numbers.
-(The fact that Cremer points, Siegel disks, and their rotation numbers are invariant require a little bit of an argument, but we will defer to McMullen's paper for the details.) \end{proof}
+For some more details about McMullen's construction and the argument that these ``stable conjugacies'' preserve parabolic points, Cremer points, Siegel disks, as well as their rotation numbers, see \autoref{app:stable-persistent}. \end{proof}

 We conclude this section with an application to certain concrete families of polynomials.

 \MainCorollary